daniil-pogorelov/Better-Tab/README.md

     * Double-check the exact key combination recorded in the App Binds preferences.
     * Ensure BetterTab's event tap is active (related to Accessibility permissions).

-## 💖 Support This Project

-If you find BetterTab useful, please consider supporting its development.
-Your contribution helps keep the project alive and thriving!

-[Become a sponsor](https://github.com/sponsors/daniil-pogorelov) and help support the future of BetterTab!

 ## Future Ideas & Contributing

 * [ ] More visual customization options for the switcher overlay (size, colors, fonts).